yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    - **Server name**: Enter the fully qualified domain name of your SQL managed instance, which you copied from the Azure Cloud Shell in the previous steps.
    - **Authentication**: Select **SQL Server Authentication**.
    - **Login**: Enter `contosoadmin`
-   - **Password**: Enter `Password.1234567890`
+   -  **Password:** Enter IAE5fAijit0w^rDM
    - Check the **Remember password** box.

    ![The SQL managed instance details specified above are entered into the Connect to Server dialog.](https://raw.githubusercontent.com/SpektraSystems/MCW-Migrating-SQL-databases-to-Azure/stage/Hands-on%20lab/media/ssmsmi.png "Connect to Server")

 8. Select **Connect**.

 9. The SQL MI connection appears below the SQL2008-SUFFIX connection.
-Expand Databases the SQL MI connection and select the `WideWorldImporters` database.
+Expand Databases the SQL MI connection and select the `WideWorldImportersSUFFIX` database.

    ![In the SSMS Object Explorer, the SQL MI connection is expanded, and the WideWorldImporters database is highlighted and selected.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/fix/Hands-on%20lab/media/dm23.png "SSMS Object Explorer")